appetizermonster/steempages/README.md

 ![](docs/travis_repo.gif)
 </center>

-In Environment Variables of Settings, Enter Name as `API_TOKEN`, Value as Personal Access Token generated in Step 3, and press `Add` button to add environment variable.
+In Environment Variables of Settings, Enter name as `API_TOKEN`, value as the Personal Access Token generated in Step 3, and press `Add` button to add environment variable.

 <center>